 With an ACD system, customers won’t just get pushed to the first agent that’s available.
 It’ll connect them with the agent best equipped to handle their particular issue.
 Many automatic call distributor systems aren’t just limited to phone calls either, and include multi-channel support for chat, email, social media, and more.

-What are some common features of Automatic Call Distribution (ACD)?
+What are some common features of Automatic Call Distributors (ACD)?

 Aside from the ability to route customers to the appropriate agent, today’s ACDs also have a variety of additional features that’ll help keep efficiency high and costs down.
 For instance, some ACDs have the ability to estimate queue times and give customers the option of being automatically called back once a qualified agent becomes available.